- Chart

 IPO Launch date 1992-06-02 | President, CEO & Director Mr. Paul S. Walker | ||

-Franklin Covey Co. provides training and consulting services in the areas of execution, sales performance, productivity, customer loyalty, leadership, and educational improvement for organizations and individuals worldwide.
-The company operates through Direct Offices, International Licensees, and Education Practice segments.
-It also provides a suite of individual-effectiveness and leadership-development training and products.
-In addition, the company operates internet-based platforms, including All Access Pass and Leader in Me that offers training days and training course materials.
-Further, it offers individual-effectiveness and leadership-development training content solutions, such as The 7 Habits of Highly Effective People, The Speed of Trust, Multipliers, The 4 Disciplines of Execution, and Trust & Inspire.
-Franklin Covey Co. was incorporated in 1983 and is headquartered in Salt Lake City, Utah.
+Franklin Covey Co. provides training and consulting services in the areas of leadership, customer loyalty, execution, productivity, sales performance, and educational improvement for organizations and individuals worldwide.
+The company operates through four segments: North America, International Direct Offices, International Licensees, and Education Division.
+It offers a suite of individual-effectiveness and leadership-development training and products, such as The 7 Habits of Highly Effective People, The Speed of Trust, The Leader In Me, The Four Disciplines of Execution, Trust & Inspire, and Multipliers.
+The company also operates internet-based platforms, including All Access Pass and Leader in Me that offer training days and training course materials.
+The company was formerly known as Franklin Quest Co. and changed its name to Franklin Covey Co. in May 1997.
+Franklin Covey Co. was incorporated in 1983 and is based in Draper, Utah.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.